-Dan Engeljohn, PhD, has been with the U.S. Department of Agriculture since 1979 and was named Assistant Administrator for the Office of Field Operations in the Food Safety and Inspection Service (FSIS) at USDA in June 2012.
-In this role, he is responsible for ensuring that the risk management policies for food safety and animal welfare are effectively conducted every day by nearly 7,800 employees in approximately 6,000 meat, poultry, and processed egg, and import facilities.
+Mr. William C. “Bill” Smith was named the Assistant Administrator for the Office of Field Operations (OFO) in the Food Safety and Inspection Service (FSIS) at USDA in July of 2014.
+He previously served as AA for OFO and is now beginning his second assignment leading this program area.
+In this role, he is responsible for ensuring that food safety inspection aligns with existing and emerging risks to minimize existing and emerging food safety hazards.
+He also oversees animal welfare activities conducted every day by nearly 7,800 employees in approximately 6,000 meat, poultry, and processed egg, and import facilities.

-With an eye to ensuring effective implementation of policy, Dr. Engeljohn focuses on consistent and standardized application of food safety policies by the field employees in the 10 district offices under his purview.
-He has placed a particular emphasis on providing field inspectors with adequate training so that they can correctly interpret the laws that they are charged with implementing.
+The Assistant Administrator for OFO focuses on consistent and standardized application of food safety policies by the field employees in the 10 district offices under his purview and places a particular emphasis on providing field inspectors with adequate training so that they can correctly interpret the laws that they are charged with implementing.

 Prior to his current role in OFO, Mr. Smith was the Assistant Administrator for the Office of Investigation, Enforcement and Audit (OIEA) where he managed the Agency’s investigation and enforcement resources, State and foreign audit programs, and litigation functions to protect public health and respond to food safety and food defense issues associated with the handling, sale, and distribution of meat, poultry, and processed egg products in-commerce.
 His staff of 156 investigators worked to ensure compliance at over 150,000 facilities in commerce.